konrad-winnicki/ihome/README.md

 REDIRECT_URL_WITH_TOKEN = 'http://localhost:5173/api/chatroom'
 ```

-- in `./client` you have to set up the following variables:
+- in `./client` directory in `config.ts` you have to set up the following variables:

 ```javascript
 const PORT = "8011";